New Book Describes 'Bluffing' Programmers in Silicon Valley - Slashdot

 (I am not even a professional programmer, but I can totally perform such a trivially easy task.
 The example tests basic understanding of loop construction, function construction, variable use, efficient sorting, and error correction-- especially with mixed type arrays.
 All of these are things any programmer SHOULD now how to do, without being overly complicated, or clearly a disguised occupational problem trying to get a free solution.
 Like I said, programmers hate being pimped, and will be turned off

 Re: ...
-A job fair can easily test this competency (Score:4, Insightful)
+A job fair can easily test this competency (Score:5, Insightful)

 Again, the quality applicant and the code monkey both have something the fakers do not-- Actual comprehension of what a program is, and how to create one.